robvanson/akouste/README.md

 In our demonstrations, we use web URLs to demonstrate the full functionality.
 But when designing and testing an experiment using local stimulus files, the experiment page should be saved to the local drive (**Save Experiment...**) after setting the (relative) path to the stimulus folder, and opened from there.
 It is a good idea to save the markdown of an experiment too, using **Save MD...**, as it will be needed to debug or adapt the experiment.

-Examples (random audio and video examples courtesy of [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)):
+Examples (random audio, images, and video examples courtesy of [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)):

 - [AB comparison](./akousteCreate.html?ExperimentAcronym=ABexample)